B.S. in Civil Engineering

 Many of our department's past graduates work with or have their own consulting firms and often hire graduates from the department.

-U.S. News and World Report ranked civil engineering on its list of the top 10 best technology jobs, and the profession was number 26 on the overall list of best jobs.
+U.S. News and World Report ranked civil engineering number 7 on its 2015 list of the top 11 best technology jobs, and the profession was number 22 on the overall list of 100 best jobs.
 According to the report, civil engineers enjoy above average upward mobility and a promising job outlook.
-Civil engineering majors had a median salary of $78,000, according to a 2011 study from Georgetown University's Center on Education and the Workforce.
+Civil engineering majors had a median annual salary of $83,000, according to a 2015 study from Georgetown University's Center on Education and the Workforce.

 Related Degrees and Programs